Check engine message on Fiat: what does it mean?

 Use an OBD2 diagnostic tool

-The message displayed on the dashboard does not always provide a precise indication of the fault’s cause.
-To identify the problem, you need to read the fault codes stored by the engine ECU.
+The message displayed on the dashboard does not always provide precise information about the cause of the fault.
+To understand the origin of the problem, you need to read the fault codes recorded by the engine ECU.

 The most reliable method is to use an OBD diagnostic tool.
-This will allow you to determine the nature of the fault, identify the affected part, and clear the message after repair.
+This will allow you to identify the nature of the fault, locate the affected part, and clear the message after repair.

 Visit a professional

 If you do not have a diagnostic tool or cannot analyse the results, it is recommended to consult a professional or a Renault garage.
-They can provide a reliable diagnosis and offer a suitable solution promptly.
+They can provide a reliable diagnosis and quickly offer an appropriate solution.

 How to remove the message “Have engine checked”?